hviana/faster_react/README.md

 - 🔌 **Proxy**
 - 📤 **Handle upload**

-Fully compatible with Deno Deploy.
+Fully compatible with Deno Deploy and other enviroments.
 Examples of all resources are available in the [README](https://github.com/hviana/faster).
-Faster's ideology is simple: all you need is an optimized middleware manager; all other functionality is middleware.
+Faster's ideology is simple: all you need is an optimized middleware manager;
+all other functionality is middleware.

 ---